furgerf/304cr-assignment-2/README.md

 - because no path finding is used (as the map is not known), players may struggle to move towards other (friendly/enemy) players, depending on the map
 - the sound effects sometimes don't work well
 - since moving to concurrent sound effects (with `MediaPlayer` instead of `SoundPlayer`), the application crashes when terminated while a sound is playing
-- when running the application in another environment, the timing may be off which makes the entire game very fast or slow
+- when running the application in another environment, the timing may be off which makes the entire game very fast or slow.
+Different related values such as player speed or frame rate can be adjusted in the `Player` and `Constants` class